CjSong97/tutorial-v2/content/smalljava.md

 As Martin Fowler strongly suggests in his book on DSLs, it is always better to start developing DSLs with a semantic model or grammar in mind.
 We will be using a subsection of Java's capabilities and call this smaller language SmallJava to demonstrate both Xtext as well as the Avaloq DDK.

 This language will not be a complete language and is a simplified version of Java.
+Please see the express section for further infromation about what features will be ommitted as well as a rundown of what the different grammar rules mean.

 # The Full Grammar
 ``` javascript